evkx/evkx.github.io/content/models/nio/et5/ET5_Touring/_index.md

 The car has four [regular doors](../../../../technology/doors/) and a [liftgate](../../../../technology/doors/#liftgate).
 Soft close are an standard function for the regular doors.

 There is only one roof for this model.
-The standard roof has a large panoramic roof extending from the front to the rear.
-This glass makes the car's interior feel more spacious and bright, which can improve the mood and comfort of the occupant.
-The glass is toned to protect against heat from the sun.
+The standard roof has a large panoramic extending over most of the areas from the front to the rear.
+This glass makes the car’s interior feel more spacious and bright, which can improve the mood and comfort of the occupant.
+The glass has an electrochromic function that lets you blend the glass in multiple levels to protect against the sun.

 The windows from B-pillar and back are tinted.